KoeInoue/square-store-customer-sample/README.md

 ### set your .env
 copy application ID, location ID and Access Token from Square Developer Dash board.
-And paste these value to Env file and on top of client/square.js
+And paste these value to .env file and on top of client/square.js

 #### To register card
 access http://localhost:3000